 Modifications and events in the life cycle are due to the enactment of a specific, individual document that can be objectively traced back and identified with an IRI.
 If two different documents affect the same act on the same date, then these must be counted as two different and separate events on the amended act.

-Handling events in AKOMA NTOSO centers around the <lifecycle> element in the meta section.
+Handling events in Akoma Ntoso centers around the <lifecycle> element in the meta section.
 This contains two containers, <events> and <references>, used to list the dates of all the events affecting a document, and the references to the IRIs of all the documents generating these events.
 Each reference is provided with a required identifier, which is used by the event list to specify which document is responsible for which events.
 These elements must appear in all documents that have undergone two or more events (e.g., all acts except the ones that still have no amendments).

-Documents in AKOMA NTOSO are organized in three main categories, as specified in the contain attribute of the document type element:
+Documents in Akoma Ntoso are organized in three main categories, as specified in the contain attribute of the document type element:

 originalVersion: this value reflects the fact that the content on the document is exactly the content that has been formally and explicitly approved by the relevant authority, with no amendments applied.